 Frequently Asked Questions about Citizenship by Investment Programs

 The fastest citizenship to get is Vanuatu citizenship.
-Investors of the Vanuatu citizenship program obtain second citizenship and Vanuatu passports with increased visa-free access within 60 days of submitting a citizenship application.
-St Kitts and Nevis grants citizenship within four to six months.
+Investors of the Vanuatu citizenship program can obtain second citizenship in the country within as little as 60 days of submitting a citizenship application.

-What is the cheapest citizenship by investment?
+What are the best low-cost citizenship by investment programs?

 Where is the hardest to get citizenship?